HSZemi/vs-bonn/md/Ordnungen/FKGO.md

   * Biochemistry (Master of Science)
   * Immunobiology: from molecules to integrative systems (Master of Science)
   * Life and Medical Sciences (Master of Science)
+  * Medical Immunosciences and Infection (Master of Science)
   * Molekulare Biomedizin (Bachelor of Science)
   * Molekulare Biomedizin (Promotion)